sanelson/gopim/README.md

 Usage of pim:
   -debug
         Debug mode
+  -dryrun
+        Dry run mode, do not activate PIM
+  -nocache
+        Do not use cached authentication record
   -subs string
         Comma separated subscription names for PIM activation (required) -tenant string
         Azure Tenant ID
+  -v    short alias for -version
+  -version
+        print version information and exit
 ```

+### Config

+`pim` will read config from either the current directory or from `$HOME/.config/gopim`

 Note: You need to specify your Azure Tenant ID either in the `pim.toml` config file or as an argument.